woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 Mind is the problem, but look carefully and we see that there is nothing we can do to escape from it.
 Because all escape attempts are the mind, are the problem.
 Even deciding not to escape is another attempt to escape because such a decision perpetuates the illusion that there is a decider.
 All attempts to get there are ways of not getting there. **All ways out lead back in.** It is like holding up a mirror to a mirror — an infinite regression, limitless, never-ending.

-Everything what so ever is grist for the mind in terms of it perpetuating itself.
+Everything whatsoever is grist for the mind in terms of it perpetuating itself.
 There is absolutely no activity of any kind that cannot serve the mind's purpose, since activity is the mind.
 All efforts to choose, to struggle, to seek goals and to control are mind.
 Conversely, all efforts not to choose, not to struggle, not to seek goals and not to control are also mind.It’s all mind.

 All thoughts, feelings, attitudes, opinions, sensations,viewpoints, acts, positions, stories, presentations, responses —all of it, everything sustains the mind, is the mind.
 Nothing is left out.
-Everything what so ever about us is part-and-parcel of the problem.
+Everything whatsoever about us is part-and-parcel of the problem.
 “We” ourselves are the problem.

 **If “you” and “I” are the problem in our life, how can that problem be solved?
 It can’t.
 How can we get away from this fictitious “you” and “I” then?
 We can't; that's who “we” are.**How can we improve our situation then?
 We can't.
 We can fool ourselves of course, but at the deepest level there is no way to improve it.